CUBRID/cubrid-manual/en/admin/config.rst

 **vacuum_ovfp_check_threshold**

- **vacuum_ovfp_check_threshold** collects information as a management target when the number of overflow pages of a terminal node that must be read to process one key in BTREE is greater than the specified value.
-The default is 1000.
+ **vacuum_ovfp_check_threshold** collects index information when the number of leaf's overflow pages to be read is greater than the value, when index vacuum is performed.
+The default is 1000 pages.

 **vacuum_ovfp_check_duration**